Koichi Nishimura

-Koichi "Nishi" Nishimura (born 30 June 1973 in Kyoto, Japan) is a beach volleyball player from Japan.
+Koichi "Nishi" Nishimura (born 30 June 1973) is a beach volleyball player from Japan.
+He was born in Kyoto.
 Nishimura began his career as an indoor volleyball player and played Libero for the Japanese National Team.
 In 2002 Nishimura switched to beach volleyball.
-He currently plays in "Winds" beach volleyball team.
+He currently plays in the "Winds" beach volleyball team.
 In 2009, Nishimura founded the environmental non-profit-organisation "Save the Beach".

 They were the fourth ranked team at the 2006 Asian Games but were eliminated in the fourth round.

 He married volleyball player Kaoru Sugayama in 2011.